skrattaren/apf.rst/apf.rst

-  I doubt very much whether Benton Fraser is *really* based on Carrot (after all, the archetype that both characters are based on goes back a long way), but sometimes I wonder: Fraser's faithful companion is a wolf, and in one episode of "`Due South`_" Fraser and his partner are locked in a meat storage room and nearly freeze to death...
+  I doubt very much whether Benton Fraser is *really* based on Carrot (after all, the archetype that both characters are based on goes back a long way), but sometimes I wonder: Fraser's faithful companion is a wolf, and in one episode of **Due South** Fraser and his partner are locked in a meat storage room and nearly freeze to death...

 - Computer Games.

   References to the Discworld have occasionally been cropping up in otherwise unrelated computer games.
-In "Angband_", for instance, one of the owners of the general store is 'Rincewind the Chicken'.
-In the legendary game "Nethack_" you can explore the Dungeons as a tourist, starting out your quest with lots of gold and food, a credit card, and an expensive camera.
+In **Angband**, for instance, one of the owners of the general store is 'Rincewind the Chicken'.
+In the legendary game **Nethack** you can explore the Dungeons as a tourist, starting out your quest with lots of gold and food, a credit card, and an expensive camera.
 Although the tourist character class wasn't originally created as a Discworld reference, there have been many Discworld-inspired